intel/neural-compressor/docs/pruning.md

 Filter/Channel pruning means pruning a larger part of the network, such as filters or layers, according to some rules.

-## Pruning Algorithms supported by LPOT
+## Pruning Algorithms supported by Neural Compressor

 |    Pruning Type        |                 Algorithm                   | PyTorch | Tensorflow |
 |------------------------|---------------------------------------------|---------|------------|